• Home

 Case updates

-Further, in relation to the substantive proceedings, the applicant has filed and served both its expert evidence and proposed tender bundle, and there is a court-ordered timetable in place which will see the remaining evidence completed by 9 May 2024.
+In relation to the substantive proceedings, the applicant has filed and served both its expert evidence and proposed tender bundle, and there is a court-ordered timetable in place which will see the remaining evidence completed by 9 May 2024.

+The matter is listed for case management on 30 April 2024.
 The case remains provisionally listed for hearing in June 2024.

-The matter is listed for case management on 12 February 2024.

 Need Help?